Tired of Surface-Level Faith?

 The way you effortlessly weave scripture into (usually difficult) Jungian concepts and share with us the heart of God for our union with Him.
 The Scripture cements it all in!
 This podcast will take new territory for Christ!

-If you are tired in a way that sleep does not reach, this episode is for you.
-Find this week’s free article on Substack at The Christian Jung, and the Inner Room companion with the three practices in full.
+If you have been at war with the same part of yourself for years, this episode is for you.
+Find this week’s free article on Substack at The Christian Jung, and the Inner Room companion with the three practices for working with a resisting part.
 Visit angelameer.com.

 Heal Deeply.
 Walk Holy.